Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

  ```
 **Virtual Service**:

-Next, we will create the Virtual Service for our services within the mesh.
+Next, we will create the Virtual Service for our included demo service within the mesh.
+The value for the http route name is important and will be used again in upcoming configuration.

-The example below applies to the "list" demo service that comes with the Hybrid installation.
-If you already have a Virtual Service, please see the instruction for pre-existig Virtual Services below:
+The example below applies to the "list" demo service that comes with the istio agent Helm installation.
+If you already have a Virtual Service, please see the instruction for pre-existing Virtual Services below:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3